Soumithgundala/bird-identifier-web/README.md

 # 🦜 Bird Identifier: Image to Sound & Location

 ## 🌟 Project Aim
 Bird identification has always been a challenge for nature enthusiasts, researchers, and photographers.
-While many apps can classify birds from images, none integrate **bird sounds, geographic locations, and related images** seamlessly.
+While many apps can classify birds from images, none integrate **bird sounds, geographic locations, habitats and related images** seamlessly.
 This project bridges that gap by providing an innovative system that:

 - **Identifies a bird species from an image** 📸
 - **Retrieves its sound from Xeno-Canto** 🎶
-- **Fetches additional images from Unsplash** 🖼️
+- **Fetches additional images of birds and its habitat(nest) from Unsplash** 🖼️
 - **Maps its habitat using Leaflet.js** 🌍

 This is a **one-stop platform** for birdwatchers and researchers to gain an immersive experience in bird identification.